dfrank6/Biometric-Cybersecurity-Research/README.md

 I worked with a co-researcher and PI to test the viability of a brainwave biometric user authentication system using a consumer-grade brain computer interface (Emotiv Insight https://www.emotiv.com/#).

-I constructed a filtering and comparison algorithm in MATLAB to process and analyze brainwaves.
+I constructed a filtering and comparison algorithm in MATLAB to process and analyze the brainwaves.

 We determined that olfactory stimuli were the most accurate sensory events to serve as mental passwords.